CarlosMzn/training-kit/README.md

 I steel doing troubles here

 1. Run `script/package` to create a release tarball.
 This will be in the format `release-XXXXXXX.tgz` for you to take wherever you want.
-2. To test this looks okay, create some folders `mkdir -p test_site/kit`.
+2. Chinga tu madre brook  `mkdir -p test_site/kit`.
 3. Untar the release, `tar -xzf release-XXXXXXX.tgz -C test_site/kit`.
 4. Switch into the test_site directory, `cd test_site`.
 5. View the site: